 Moderates in a Limbo State

 Moderates in a Limbo State Ahmad Zeidabadi has bid farewell to political activism.
-This, of course, seems to be the situation for most reformists or activists who do not want to stand on either side of the polarized political landscape of Iran these days and have their own critiques and perspectives on issues.
-Zeidabadi, who wrote and was active more than anyone else, was also attacked and assaulted more than others.
-His and other reformists’ limbo state is exactly this.
+This seems to be the situation for most reformists or activists who do not want to stand on either side of the current polarized political landscape in Iran and have their own critiques and perspectives on issues.
+Zeidabadi, who wrote and was active more than anyone else, also faced more attacks and assaults than others.
+His limbo state and that of other reformists is exactly this.

-A state where they are accused by protesters of playing on the conservatives’ field and defending the status quo, and by conservatives of spreading hatred with reactionary ideas, calling violence a movement, and fueling street activities, leading to their summons and interrogations.
-Others who think and reflect like Zeidabadi have probably retreated sooner.
+A situation where they are accused by protesters of playing on the conservatives’ side and defending the status quo, and accused by conservatives of spreading hateful retrogressive ideas, calling violence a movement, and fueling street protests.
+Because of these accusations, they are summoned and interrogated.
+Others who think and reflect like Zeidabadi have likely opted for seclusion sooner.

-They have realized that in today’s Iranian society, where politics has been driven to the extreme poles, being moderate on one side accuses them of eating from both sides and on the other of opening a double-ended shop in politics.
-Ultimately, they end up like someone who eats the onion, takes the beating, and finally pays the money, so they prefer silence to speaking.
+They have realized that in today’s Iranian society, where politics has been driven to the extreme ends of two poles, being moderate from one side accuses them of eating from both sides and from the other side of opening a two-sided shop in politics.
+Ultimately, they end up like someone who eats the onion, gets beaten, and ends up paying the price.
+So, they prefer silence over speaking.

 Sensitive Politicians

-Writing to Esmaeilion, especially in a critical tone, according to Zeidabadi’s own writing, subjected him to vulgar insults and even threats of murder and sexual assault.
-He wrote that he never imagined that some people in this land would reach this point, a point where, in his view, there is no longer a place for him.
-The essence of Zeidabadi’s words is that he cannot withstand the pressures coming at him from all sides and feels so alone and alienated in this situation that he prefers death over being compatriots with such individuals, ultimately deciding to say goodbye to a political scene that does not match him at all.
+Writing to Esmaeilion, especially in a critical tone, according to Zeidabadi’s own writing, subjected him to insults from thugs to threats of murder and sexual assault.
+He wrote that he never thought that part of the people of this land would reach this point, a point where, according to him, there is no longer a place for him.
+The essence of Zeidabadi’s words is that he cannot withstand the pressures coming from all sides and feels so alone and alien in this situation that he prefers death over living among such people.
+Ultimately, he has decided to say goodbye to a political scene that he finds no affinity with.

-According to Zeidabadi, moderate forces, however, due to their cultural, civic, and intellectual nature, are generally sensitive and, in other words, thin-skinned.
-They cannot endure insults, slander, and unjust accusations and leave the scene with deep disappointment and sadness, allowing supporters of the two hostile poles to spill so much of each other’s blood that one side is exhausted.
+According to Zeidabadi, moderate forces are generally sensitive and delicate due to their cultural, civil, and intellectual nature.
+They cannot endure insults, baseless and unfair accusations, and leave the scene with a sense of frustration and deep sorrow, allowing supporters of those two hostile poles to spill each other’s blood until one side is exhausted.

 What Supporters Say

-Those who defend Zeidabadi’s approach and method, or at least, if they do not think like him, defend diversity and oppose the elimination of others because of different thinking, say that insulting intellectual opponents or those who warn of future dangers, especially journalists like Ahmad Zeidabadi who have paid the price, is neither fair nor beneficial to the protesters’ cause.
+Those who support Zeidabadi’s approach or at least, even if they don’t think like him, defend diversity and oppose the exclusion of others due to different thinking, say that insulting intellectual opponents or those who warn of future dangers, especially experienced journalists like Ahmad Zeidabadi, whom even the insulters once called the pride of the pen, is neither fair nor beneficial to the protesters’ goals.

-Some supporters of Zeidabadi’s perspective, who are accused by critics of playing both sides or hitting the nail on the head, say that this accusation is a consequence of truth-telling and truth-seeking.
-Because, in their opinion, telling the truth is bitter, and ears that flee from hearing the truth are averse and evasive.
+Some supporters of Zeidabadi’s view, who are accused by critics of playing both sides or being indecisive, say that this accusation is a consequence of truth-telling and truth-seeking.
+Because, in their belief, telling the truth is bitter, and the ear of truth is averse and fleeing from listening to it.

-Those who are deeply disturbed by this created polarized atmosphere believe that thanks to internal and external ill-wishers, the polarization of people in the political and social realm has been so precise and deep that expressing any thought, taking any stance, and choosing any action offends a group and provokes the army of supporters.
+Those who are deeply troubled by this created polarized atmosphere believe that thanks to internal and external ill-wishers, the polarization of people in the political and social realm has been so precise and deep that expressing any thought, taking any stance, and choosing any action offends a group and provokes the army of defenders.

-For this reason, they believe that Zeidabadi, because he has practiced truth and devoted his life to giving life and mobilizing thoughts in search of truth, has been targeted by battalions and armies of truth-killers to extinguish his enlightening light.
-They advise him to stay and persevere so that the scene of confrontation between ideas and arguments does not become devoid of the wise and the rational.
+For this reason, they believe that since Zeidabadi has practiced truth and sacrificed his life to give life and mobilize thoughts in search of truth, the battalions and armies of truth-slayers have come to extinguish his enlightening torch.
+They advise him to stay and persevere so that the arena of confrontation of ideas and arguments does not become devoid of the wise and the prudent.

 What Zeidabadi’s Critics Say

-Apart from those who reacted to Zeidabadi with insults and threats, those who tried to critique his writings and ideas believe that he does not play on the people’s field.
-They believe his perspective is arrogant and top-down and does not want to see the reality in people’s protests.
-In their opinion, not understanding reality is a form of deflection and blaming others for any future violence.
-Although Zeidabadi’s advice seems very calm, precise, and wise, this advice or counsel is no longer effective.
+Aside from those who reacted to Zeidabadi with insults and threats, those who tried to critique his writings and ideas believe that he is not playing on the people’s side.
+They believe his perspective is arrogant and top-down and that he does not want to see the reality in the people’s protests.
+In their view, not understanding reality is a kind of evasion and blaming any future violence on others.
+Although Zeidabadi’s advice seems very calm, precise, and wise, this advice or counsel no longer works.

-Therefore, according to Abdollah Momeni, reformists like Zeidabadi, who once claimed to be border activists, have now become ineffective, and this situation has caused confusion about their position and role.
-Not to mention that some have harsher criticisms of Zeidabadi and the likes of him, sometimes calling him too sentimental and sometimes believing that he and Hossein Shariatmadari are actually the same person.
+That is why, according to Abdollah Momeni, reformists like Zeidabadi, who once claimed to be border activists, have now become ineffective, and this situation has caused confusion in their position and role.
+Not to mention that some have harsher criticisms of Zeidabadi and the likes of him, sometimes calling him overly sentimental and sometimes believing that he and Hossein Shariatmadari are actually one person.